garrandall/popular-music-data/tracks/all-or-nothing-milli-vanilli.md

 You gotta push it up, push it down.
 Feel good.
 George Michael or Marvin Gaye
 It still is the same in you.
 Baby don't tease.
-Ooh, just please
+Oh, just please
 'cause you know it's just me and you.
 All or nothing, push, it's got to be.
 Something's gotta show when you're livin' under heat.